dzucconi/humanization/README.md

 [![Build Status](https://travis-ci.org/dzucconi/humanization.svg?branch=master)](https://travis-ci.org/dzucconi/humanization)

-`humanization` is a library that seeks to simulate human patterns of error when typing text.
+`humanization` is a library that seeks to simulate human patterns of mistakes when typing text.
 It can serve as a kind of ergonomic layer for automated chatbots to make them feel more human.

 ## Getting started